In the News

 - Fever as high as 106° F (41° C)

 - Rarely, minor bleeding from your gums or nose

-Majority of people usually recover within a week or so.
-However, in any cases, symptoms worsen and can become life-threatening.
+The majority of people usually recover within a week or so.
+However, in many cases, symptoms worsen and can become life-threatening.
 Blood vessel often gets damaged and leaky.
-And the number of clot- forming cells in bloodstream drops.
+And the number of clot-forming cells in bloodstream drops.
 This can possibly cause: